waglpz/google-sso/README.md

     $config = include __DIR__ . '/../config/sso.php';
     $googleSSO = new \GoogleSSO\GoogleSSO($config);
     $authorizationCodeUrl = $googleSSO->createAuthUrl();
-    // Go to the $authorizationCodeUrl and select account you will authenticated against.
+    // Go to the $authorizationCodeUrl and select account you will authenticate against.
-    // these will redirect you to defined redirect Uri and on these an php script will use code send from google back.
+    // these will redirect you to defined/known redirect URI and a PHP script will use the code which sends back from Google.
     $accountData = $googleSSO->fetchAccountDataUsingAuthorizationCode($_GET['code']);
     // $accountData contains necessary information if one was founded by google
   ```